muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 2) Server data

 Before implementing any state, we can write tests that scrutinize the layout of the component.
 Instead of the hard coded `hero` object in the component, we can pass in data with a prop.
 We either manipulate our components via props or what wraps them, and a prop is the easier choice at the moment.
-The shape of the prop is just our hero object (Red 7).
+The value of the prop is just our hero object (Red 7).

 ```tsx
 // src/heroes/HeroDetail.cy.tsx